 Twila Moon (ESS) Advised by Suzi Taylor (Montana Sate University's Extended University) and Julian Sachs (Oceanography)

 Project Title: Climate Science Explained: Understanding Current Issues on Climate Change

 Twila partnered with Montana State University Extended University to develop a non-credit course in climate science for the general public, titled "Climate Science Explained."
 The main objective of the class was to provide participants with enough knowledge to understand basic climate science and to better understand climate topics in current news and politics.

 For descriptions of additional capstone projects completed by students participating in the PCC Climate Certificate Program, click here.

 Prerequisites include either:

 (a) admission to the graduate programs of either Atmospheric Sciences, Earth and Space Sciences, or Oceanography, or

-(b) admission to a graduate program or non-matriculated status at the University of Washington and an undergraduate or graduate course in ordinary differential equations with a grade of B (3.0) or above, and at least six quarters (fours semesters) of undergraduate or graduate coursework in geophysical science, physics, or chemistry, also with an average grade of B (3.0) or above.
+(b) admission to a graduate program or non-matriculated status at the University of Washington, and at least six quarters (four semesters) of undergraduate or graduate coursework in geophysical science, chemistry, biology or physics, including at least one quarter of chemistry all with an average grade of B (3.0) or above.

 Please submit the GCeCS Application form (2013) to the PCC office (BOX 355351) if you wish to participate in this certificate program.